 Soda Lake is one of the largest alkaline lakes in all of California.
 It has no natural drainage point, so the water sits in the lake before eventually evaporating during the summer months.

 If you go when the lake has water in it, it is beautiful to see it reflecting the surrounding hills.
-There are two main ways to see the lake which are as follows.
+There are two main ways to see the lake.
+You can read about both of them below.

 Soda Lake Overlook

-This short, tenth of a mile hike takes you to the top of a hill that overlooks the lake below.
-It is a great vantage point of the valley below.
+This short, tenth of a mile hike takes you to the top of a hill that overlooks the lake.
+It is a high vantage point of the valley below.

 Soda Lake Boardwalk